 Tornado Warning – When a funnel cloud has been sighted in the area or when radar indicates that there is a possibility of a tornado forming, a tornado warning is issued.
 In the instance of a tornado warning, sirens in the Macomb community will be sounded for three to five minutes with a solid blast.
 In each residence hall, the building alarm system will sound and announce that a “severe weather emergency has been reported.”

 When a siren is heard indicating a tornado warning,

 • do not activate alarm systems.

 • use the stairwells to go to the corridor areas of the lower floors.
 Do not use the elevators.
 Do not stand near windows and exits during the warning period.

-• remain in the corridor areas (even though the building alarm system is silent) until the “all-clear” is announced by the building alarm system.
+• remain in the corridor areas (even if the building alarm system is silent) until the “all clear” is announced by the building alarm system.

 • see hall staff for your building’s specific locations.